-MUS 355
+MUS 355 3 MUSIC THEORY III

-MUSIC THEORY III This course introduces the study of form and analysis, more advanced studies in part-writing and dictation and the study of all tertian and seventh chords.
+This course introduces the study of form and analysis, more advanced studies in part-writing and dictation and the study of all tertian and seventh chords.
 The study of orchestration and advanced aural skills will be included.
 Prerequisites: MUS 255, 255L, 256, and 256L, or instructor consent.

-1 MUS 355L AURAL SKILLS LAB III
+MUS 355L 1 AURAL SKILLS LAB II

-To be taken concurrently with Theory III, this lab includes advanced sight-singing, three- and four-voice dictation, and score reading.
-Meets two hours weekly.
-Prerequisite: MUS 256L or instructor consent.
+To be taken concurrently with Music Theory III.
+This two-hour performance skills lab provides concentrated practice in advanced sight reading, two- and three-voice harmonic dictation, interval and chord identification, and advanced ear training exercises.
+Prerequisite: MUS 256L.

-3 MUS 356 MUSIC THEORY IV
+MUS 356 3 MUSIC THEORY IV